How does counselling work?

 A counsellor seeks to help you to focus on and understand more clearly the issues that concern or trouble you.
-The counsellor’s role is to offer support and understanding and to listen and respond in a non-judgemental, non-critical way.
-S/he will respect your values, choices and lifestyle.
-S/he will help you explore your feelings and may try to help you discover what lies behind what is troubling you.
-S/he can help you to make decisions, choices or changes that are right for you.
+The counsellor’s role is to offer support and understanding and to listen and respond in a non-judgmental, non-critical way.
+They will respect your values, choices and lifestyle.
+They will help you explore your feelings and may try to help you discover what lies behind what is troubling you.
+They can help you to make decisions, choices or changes that are right for you.

 Fees are charged as follows:

-Couples’ counselling, working and on low income £40.00
+Couples’ counselling and family counselling, working and on a low income (£16 K or less) £40.00

-Our low cost therapy fee is aimed at poor clients on means-tested benefits.
-Our experience so far suggests that our clients who fall into this bracket view this view as acceptable.
+Our low cost therapy fee is aimed at fairly applying means-tested benefits.
+Our experience so far suggests that our clients who fall into this bracket view this as acceptable.

 Waiting List Policy